 Audio-Technica’s handling is tasteful, adding a little more oomph to the mix without making it too loud.
 The earbuds have a nice thump that adds warmth and dynamic to bassy parts.

 The 10mm drivers offer good detail and dynamism.
-A dual-layer diaphragm is used in conjunction with (and we are happy to quote this here) a redesign exit hole to send better tunes to your ears.
+A dual-layer diaphragm is used in conjunction with (and we are happy to quote this here) a redesigned exit hole to send better tunes to your ears.

 Scott Walker’s: It’s raining today from the album Scott 3 has been described as a complex piece.
 It combines an orchestrated chamber-pop tune and a sustained, high-pitched violin sound.
 The soundstage is spacious and allows all instruments to perform their jobs.